willowtreeapps/wat-test-project/README.md

 6. You can implement this app however you choose, that said, your Name Game test project will be evaluated according to [this rubric](namegame_web_evaluation_rubric.pdf).

+## What we're looking for

+You should demonstrate your abilities in writing accessible applications using semantic HTML, CSS and Javascript.
+Ideally, we would like to see:

+- Custom CSS, as opposed to CSS frameworks.
+- Attention to accessibility concerns.
+- Responsive layouts that adhere to the provided designs.
+Note that mobile designs are not provided, so do whatever you think makes sense for the mobile layout.

+We understand that time is limited, but these bullet points will be especially important for higher-level positions (Senior and higher).

+## Tooling and Configuration

-Tooling and Configuration: We recommend that you don’t spend too much time on tooling, as it will not be our focus for evaluating your project.
-Use whatever frameworks or tools you feel most comfortable with to write your web app!
+We recommend that you don’t spend too much time on tooling, as it will not be our focus for evaluating your project.
+Use whatever tools you feel most comfortable with to write your web app!

 See below if you need some good tools for spinning up a site:

 - [Parcel](https://github.com/parcel-bundler/parcel) is a great zero configuration bundler for general purpose web applications.
 - [Next](https://github.com/zeit/next.js) or